jacomyal/sigma.js/packages/edge-curve/README.md

 This package contains a curved edges renderer for [sigma.js](https://sigmajs.org).

+It handles various aspects, such as:

+- Varying curvatures
+- Arrow heads
+- Parallel curved edges

 The edges are rendered as [quadratic Bézier curves](https://en.wikipedia.org/wiki/B%C3%A9zier_curve#Quadratic_B%C3%A9zier_curves).
 This package exports by default `EdgeCurveProgram`, the renderer for sigma.
 Edges can have a `curvature` value, to make them more or less curved.

+It also exports:

+- `EdgeCurvedArrowProgram`, a program with defaults settings adapted to render edges as curved arrows
+- `createEdgeCurveProgram`, the factory to build a `CustomEdgeCurveProgram` with customized settings
-It also exports `DEFAULT_EDGE_CURVATURE` (the default curvature value for edges) and `indexParallelEdgesIndex`, a utility function to find parallel edges, and help adapt their `curvature` for display (see the [dedicated example](https://github.com/jacomyal/sigma.js/tree/main/packages/storybook/stories/edge-curve/parallel-edges.ts) to see how it works)
+- `DEFAULT_EDGE_CURVATURE`, the default curvature value for edges
+- `indexParallelEdgesIndex`, a utility function to find parallel edges, and help adapt their `curvature` for display (see the [dedicated example](https://github.com/jacomyal/sigma.js/tree/main/packages/storybook/stories/edge-curve/parallel-edges.ts) to see how it works)

 ## How to use